 This amazing place has a shoreline of 5 kilometres and a skyline of thousands of trees.

+The day tour with Trazy gets you to the ferry terminal where you can catch the ferry to Nami Island.
 You need to catch a ferry to the island which takes under 5 minutes and runs every 20 minutes from each side.

-Alternatively, you can take the zip line down from 80 meters above that takes 90 seconds to arrive on the island (cost 44,000 Korean Won / $53.00 Australian/$37.00 USD/€33.00 Euro)
+Alternatively, you can take the zip line down from 80 meters above which takes 90 seconds to arrive at the island (cost 44,000 Korean Won / $53.00 Australian/$37.00 USD/€33.00 Euro)

 A popular activity is to hire a bike, which we did while we were on the island.
-We hired one for 30 minutes (4000 Korean Won each ($4.80 Australian/$3.40 USD/€3.00 Euro) This a great way to see the outside of the island and if you have limited time a quick way to get around too.
+We hired one for 30 minutes (4000 Korean Won each ($4.80 Australian/$3.40 USD/€3.00 Euro) This is a great way to see the outside of the island and if you have limited time a quick way to get around too.

 There are no cars on the island except for maintenance vehicles.
 We really enjoyed our ride, fresh air, cool breeze and some exercise.
 Just be careful as there are lots of people walking around and they can sometimes wander in front of you as you are riding.

 Nami Island is really hard to explain, besides its natural beauty and tree-lined lanes.
-It is like they have tried to stick a whole heap of odds and ends attractions together on the island.
+It is like they have tried to stick a whole heap of odds-and-ends attractions together on the island.

 You will find plenty of snack shops and restaurants on the island as well.
 We had lunch at the Dongmoon Asian restaurant.
 The food was of good quality and a reasonable price with most dishes around 13,000 Korean Won.
 There were plenty of families having a ‘bring from home’ picnic in areas around the park if that is what you would prefer.

 With tired feet, we made our way back to the ferry.
-Our Trazy Garden of the Morning Calm and Nami Island Tour was coming to an end.
+Our tour with Trazy Garden of the Morning Calm and Nami Island Tour was coming to an end.
 We boarded the bus for the 1.5-hour trip back to Seoul.